kskim-phd/MFCN/README.md

 the setting of the virtual environment we used is described as pytorch_MFCN.yml

 ## PICC Datasets
-We measured the experimental results using the RANZCR dataset, and the example image is in the data folder.
+We measured the experimental results using the RANZCR dataset, and the example image is in the `~/model_input`.
 The RANZCR dataset can be downloaded from
 <https://www.kaggle.com/c/ranzcr-clip-catheter-line-classification/data>